iamkimyeonju/Game-Theory-with-R/09-Mechanism Design.md

 Given a Bayesian game setting $(N,O,\Theta,p,u)$, a mechanism $(A,M)$ is an **implementation in dominant strategies** of a social choice function
-$C$ (over $N$ and $O$) if for any vector of utility function $u$, the game has an equilibrium in dominant strategies, and in any such equilibrium $a^*$ we have $M(a^*)=C(u)$
+$C$ (over $N$ and $O$) if for any vector of utility function $u$, the game has an equilibrium in dominant strategies and in any such equilibrium $a^*$ we have $M(a^*)=C(u)$

 #### Implementation in Bayes-Nash equilibrium